| | |

 • Water: Once established, water occasionally

 If I had to pick a favorite for the yard, Little Ollies would be #1.
 Why?
-Because they are just so stinkin pretty and simple.
-So gorgeous to look at with their dual colored leaves.
-Once they are established they are pretty much effortless.
-Plus they can take the reflective heat pretty well.
-I just planted more next to the pool to fill up a little bed that we had empty after our Japanese Boxwood bit the dust.
-I was really looking forward to those!
-But they couldn’t take the heat at all.
-Even after they were established in the spring.
+Because they’re just so stinkin’ pretty and simple — gorgeous to look at with their dual-colored leaves.
+Once they’re established, they’re practically effortless.
+Plus, they handle reflective heat really well.
+I just planted more next to the pool to fill a little bed that was empty after our Japanese boxwood bit the dust.
+I was really looking forward to those boxwoods, but they couldn’t take the heat — even after they were established in the spring.

-They grow in natural round shaped and get up to about 3-4 feet depending on your backyard weather.
-Ours started out as 15 gallon beauties and have almost doubled since being planted last year!
-We have a drip going to them with a personal water plan depending on the weather of course.
+They grow in a natural round shape and reach about 3–4 feet, depending on your climate.
+Ours started as 15-gallon beauties and have almost doubled in size since being planted last year!
+We have a drip line going to them with a custom watering schedule that adjusts with the weather.

 Bay Trees

-When we planed the yard from a blank slate, I knew I wanted to have an edible backyard.
-I not only wanted it to be beautiful but also useful!
-I did A LOT of research.
-Hopefully that’s what you are doing right now and these beauties kept coming up as an option for a hedge to hide our ugly brick wall and to give us some privacy from the neighbors.
+When we planned the yard from a blank slate, I knew I wanted an edible backyard.
+I wanted it to be beautiful AND useful!
+I did A LOT of research (hopefully that’s what you’re doing right now), and bay trees kept coming up as a great option for hedging — perfect for hiding our ugly brick wall and giving us privacy from the neighbors.

-The reason why I was so attracted to these was because they are evergreen and have a great tolerance to heat.
-Once they’re established they’re pretty water wise and drought resistant! , and of course they are 100% edible!
-I thought we were going to lose these beauties during the first summer because of course it was the summer we hit 122º and they were BURNT.
-But they came back during the spring and have been doing really well!
-One side is doing better than the other mostly because one side gets more shade.
-But eventually I hope they grow and serve their purpose which is to hide the brick wall!
+I was drawn to bay trees because they’re evergreen, heat-tolerant, water-wise once established, drought-resistant, and 100% edible!
+I thought we were going to lose them during the first summer when we hit 122°F and they got BURNT.
+But they came back the following spring and have been doing really well since.
+One side is doing better than the other (mostly because that side gets more shade), but eventually I hope they grow in fully and serve their purpose: hiding the brick wall.

 Jagged Lavender